 - The GRADEBOOK is a place where you can track your progress.
 If you lose a point, I'll provide a comment indicating the problem.

-- The FORUMS area contains forums for posting general information and class introductions.
-We'll also use this area for our postings and discussions.
+- The FORUMS are the area for posting general information and class introductions.
+We'll also use this area for our project postings and discussions.
 This is where you'll share your projects with peers in your interest area.
-I've created separate areas so the discussion area doesn't get so full.
+I've created separate areas so the discussion areas doesn't get so full.

 - The CHAT area can be used by anyone who would like to share in "real time" with anyone in the class.
 There are no required course chats.